- Home

 2. Air fryer chicken and veg skewers

-Summer is BBQ season – but that doesn’t mean you can’t use your air fryer!
+We’re now out of BBQ season – but that doesn’t mean you can’t use your air fryer!
 While grilling meat on an open flame creates a delicious scent, research suggests that it can also create cancer-causing compounds called Heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
 These compounds can lead to changes in our DNA that increase cancer risk.

-If you’re on the lookout for a new salad to enjoy this summer, this air fried salmon salad might hit the mark.
+If you’re on the lookout for a new salad to enjoy, this air fried salmon salad might hit the mark.
 Salmon is one of the healthiest fishes around; it’s an excellent source of omega-3 fatty acids as well as B12 and selenium.
 Plus, it’s high in protein too, so you won’t have to worry about feeling hungry after – which can be the case with some salads!

 4. Air fryer roasted chickpea salad with avocado